-- (i) The contractor fails to qualify as a responsible contractor due solely to the absence or lack of financial capability, and it is justified under Section 3-106 that the contractor is the only available source, subject to the following conditions: - (1) General Requirements the contractor pledges adequate security, and the official with expenditure authority determines, based on written findings, that the advance payment is in the public interest. - (2) The standards for advance payment determination are: (a) the advance payments will not exceed the contractor's interim cash needs based on an analysis of the cash flow required for contract performance, consideration of the reimbursement or other payment cycle and employment of the contractor's own working capital: (b) the advance payments are necessary to supplement other funds or credit available to the contractor: (c) the recipient is otherwise qualified as a responsible contractor in all areas other than financial capability: and (d) paying the contractor in advance will result to specific advantages to the Government.
+(1) General Requirements -- the contractor pledges adequate security, and the official with expenditure authority determines, based on written findings, that the advance payment is in the public interest.

+(2) The standards for advance payment determination are: (a) the advance payments will not exceed the contractor's interim cash needs based on an analysis of the cash flow required for contract performance, consideration of the reimbursement or other payment cycle, and employment of the contractor's own working capital; (b) the advance payments are necessary to supplement other funds or credit available to the contractor; (c) the recipient is otherwise qualified as a responsible contractor in all areas other than financial capability; and (d) paying the contractor in advance will result in specific advantages to the Government.

-- (3) Advance payments shall be limited to not more than 25 percent of the contract price or an amount equivalent to a 60 days working capital requirement, whichever is lower. - (ii) The official with expenditure authority demonstrates in writing that the common business practice of a particular industry requires buvers to pay on an advance basis.
+(3) Advance payments shall be limited to not more than 25 percent of the contract price or an amount equivalent to a 60 day working capital requirement, whichever is lower.

+- (ii) The official with expenditure authority demonstrates in writing that the common business practice of a particular industry requires buyers to pay on an advance payment basis.
 Such advance payment shall be limited to not more than 50 percent of the contract price.
 Pertinent documents supporting such business practice shall be attached to the written justification. - (b) Progress Payments.
 Contracts may provide for progress payments to contractors for work performed or costs incurred in the performance of the contract.
 Not less than 10 percent of the contract amount shall be withheld pending final completion of the contract and an evaluation of the contractor's performance.
 However, if the contract consists of the performance of separate and distinct tasks, then any funds so withheld with regard to a particular task may be paid upon completion of that task and an evaluation of the contractor's performance.
 No official with expenditure authority shall make progress payments on a contract unless it has first been established that the covered work or service has been delivered in accordance with the contract.
-Payments shall be allowed on stored materials only upon arrival of materials in the CNML not prior to shipment, and only after inspection by the official with expenditure authority. - (3) The contract shall accurately reflect the actual Government requirement.
+Payments shall be allowed on stored materials only upon arrival of materials in the CNMI, not prior to shipment, and only after inspection by the official with expenditure authority.

-stating adequately what is to be done or to be delivered to the Government.

-c deliverables, unless use of a requirements contract was justified under Section

-3-403 Contracts with general requirements shall be disallowed.
+(3) The contract shall accurately reflect the actual Government requirement, stating adequately what is to be done or to be delivered to the Government.
+For instance, definite quantities shall be stated in the statement of deliverables, unless use of a requirements contract was justified under Section 3-403.
+Contracts with general requirements shall be disallowed.